 Angelique Miles @angeliquemiles

-Her Instagram feed – where she has 35.7K followers – is liable to show pics of her pre-, during and post-workout.
+Her Instagram feed – where she has more than 111k followers – is liable to show pics of her pre-, during and post-workout.
 I spotted a sponsored post of her and Full(er) House’s Candace Cameron Bure in her Facebook feed, and another picture of Miles and singer Carrie Underwood post-workout in her Instagram feed.

 Alyson Walsh @thatsnotmyage

-Alyson Walsh is a 50-something journalist, former magazine fashion editor and the author of two books, Know Your Style and Style Forever.
-Walsh is the editor of That’s Not My Age, a fashion and lifestyle blog for women of all ages.
+Alyson Walsh is a freelance journalist, former magazine fashion editor, and the author of two books, Know Your Style and Style Forever.
+Walsh is the founder of That’s Not My Age, a fashion and lifestyle blog for women of all ages.

-By, far one of my favorite micro-influences, Walsh’s Instagram feed is curated to well-styled perfection.
+By, far one of my favorite fashion bloggers over 50, Walsh’s Instagram feed is curated to well-styled perfection.
 It’s an elegant mix of reserve and sophistication with a bit of the UK’s infamous 80s-styled anarchy rioting just beneath the surface.

 I dunno.
 There’s just something there that I can’t put my finger on.
 Her outfits are some of the dopest things I’ve seen on Instagram.